kevinhayen/grandma3_fixture_to_presets/README.md

 - In GrandMA3, edit an empty plugin pool, select `Import`, select your USB stick, and press `Import`

 ## New implemented features

+13-Mar-2024

+3D objects from imported MVR files could cause errors in this plugin.
+These 3D objects are now ignored.

 20-Jun-2023